Family Law Mediation in Waco, TX

 - It is less disruptive for your life: If you try your case through the Court, you will have to work with the court’s schedule rather than your own.
 As a result, it may prove to be very disruptive.
 In addition depositions, drafting discovery requests, responding to discovery, and pre-trial hearings will slow the process and add to the inconvenience.
 Mediation typically requires only one day, and if successful, will result in a Mediated Settlement Agreement (MSA) that effectively ends your case and is binding upon the court.

 - It is a private process: Litigation is a public process.
 Everything said and admitted will become public record, and a transcript will be made of the entire proceeding for your friends, enemies, and sadly, children, to read for years to come.
 Mediation, on the other hand, is completely private.
 Nobody will ever know what was said or presented during the mediation.

 Reach Out to Our Legal Team in Waco Today!

 You do not have to get involved in a contentious legal battle in a public courtroom to successfully end your marriage.
-Our attorney’s have successfully navigated the treacherous waters of divorces and modifications in the privacy and equanimity of mediation hundreds of times.
+Our experienced divorce lawyers have successfully navigated the treacherous waters of divorces and modifications in the privacy and equanimity of mediation hundreds of times.
 You can amicably achieve a settlement that works for you and salvages your ability to co-parent.
-The team at Blanchard & Thomas, LLP in Waco is ready and willing to help facilitate productive negotiations between you and your spouse, so you can move forward without the emotional scarring trials often generate.
+The team at Blanchard & Thomas, PLLC in Waco is ready and willing to help facilitate productive negotiations between you and your spouse, so you can move forward without the emotional scarring trials often generate.